What is a Family Support Group?

 Who is included in Family Support Groups?

 Police Families: Husbands, Wives, Spouses, Partners, Girlfriends, Boyfriends, Moms, Dads, Brothers, Sisters, Grandparents.
 These particular groups are for families only, and will not include sworn police officers.
 We will support our sworn officers via other venues.
 We plan to offer support groups for officers in the future, including some which may include officers and family together.
 Due to the sensitive nature of the group content, we ask that children not be included in the group discussions.
 The groups will be facilitated by licensed, professional counselors from the Professional Wellness Section.
 These groups are completely supported by the Police Department and its leadership.
-The groups have been organized, planned and structured by the Professional Wellness Section counselors that includes Sergeant Michael Gooch and selected members of the Peer Support Team.
+The groups have been organized, planned and structured by the Professional Wellness Section counselors that includes Lieutenant Michael Gooch and selected members of the Peer Support Team.
 The Professional Wellness Team and select Peer Supporters will also be available to support police families, before, during and after these support groups.

 Why do we have Family Support Groups?